maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 ## MatchSettings File

-There are *MatchSettings* files bundled with each title, use the table below to get the default one.
+The MatchSettings define the rules and maps used by your server.
+You can get the default files from the [Config helper](https://www.maniaplanet.com/account/dedicated-servers/helper): select a title and you will get the MatchSettings for all modes.

-Examples to start the server with Shootmania Storm Elite: `ManiaPlanetServer /Title=SMStormElite@nadeo /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/SMStormElite1.txt`.
+Save the file in the Folder `UserData/Maps/MatchSettings`, for example as `UserData/Maps/MatchSettings/BestLolMaps.txt

 >>>>> From Maniaplanet 4.0, the title packs of the environment must finish with *@nadeo*.
-Example: `ManiaPlanetServer /Title=TMStadium@nadeo /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/TMStadiumA.txt`
+Example: `ManiaPlanetServer /Title=TMStadium@nadeo /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/BestLolMaps.txt`

 ## Network configuration